Pros

 SC07-MR Interconnected Smart Smoke and CO Alarm comes with five detectors, a base, and a smart app.

-If you like the general idea of this interconnected smart smoke and CO detector alarm system, but you’re not sold on it, check out the First Alert SC5 Smart Smoke & Carbon Monoxide Alarm.
-It is a new product in collaboration with Google, replacing the now-discontinued Nest Protect system.
+If you like the general idea of X-Sense's interconnected smart smoke and CO detector alarm system, check out its SC07-W model, which is UL certified.
+We also recommend the First Alert SC5 Smart Smoke & Carbon Monoxide Alarm.
+It is a newer product in collaboration with Google, replacing the now-discontinued Nest Protect system.
 It currently tops our list of the best smart smoke and carbon monoxide detectors on the market, offering similar features and functionality.
 However, at $129.99 per unit, it is much more expensive than the X-Sense SC07-MR system.

 Read more about smart home gadgets on Reviewed